 (b) consistent with IRC rule 14 (Manual Power), containing rule 14.1 which states “ RRS 52, Manual Power, shall not apply”, racing under CYCA Handicap will permit the use of Stored Power for winches etc provided that the Notice of Race and Sailing Instructions have adequately made clear that RRS 52 will not apply.
 Such use of Stored Power will NOT form the basis for any allowances from standard.

 For clubs organising racing under CYCA Handicapping, the Association offers a season-long "Handicap Manual Process".
-This has traditionally been in the form of a hard-copy manual issued in April.
-Monthly Update Lists are then provided during the season - or "on demand" when required - containing cumulative lists of boats for which new handicaps have been issued, or revisions made, since the "Datum Date" when the manual was created.
-These Update Lists are normally emailed to subscribing clubs.
+This was traditionally in the form of a hard-copy manual issued in April, with Monthly Update Lists provided during the season - or "on demand" when required.

-The Association therefore now offers three modes of operation:
+The Association therefore now offers two modes of operation:

 1. No Fee.

 Clubs obtain the information they require from the website using the Boat/Class look-up facility.

 Clubs subscribe to an "electronic manual" service whereby an up-to-date manual is issued as a set of PDFs every month, or "on demand", and print only what they require.
 The PDFs will in total be about 1MB and easily sent by email.
 A monthly update list will also be sent by email to identify, cumulatively, changes made since the Datum Date at the start of the season.

 Sample sections of the manual can be accessed via the links here.
 Note that the data in these samples is deliberately NOT CURRENT and is INCOMPLETE.
 They should not be used in lieu of an official version obtained by subscription.
 These samples are included only to illustrate what is provided via this option.